Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2016.

-Hirsutism is usually first noted in late teenage years and tends to gradually get more severe as the woman gets older.
+Hirsutism is usually first noted in late teenage years and tends to get more severe as the woman gets older.
 Hypertrichosis can be present at birth or appear at any time later on.
 Affected areas vary.

 Hirsutism is usually isolated.
 It can involve a single site or multiple sites.

-General examination may reveal clues as to the cause of hirsutism.
+A general examination may reveal clues as to the cause of hirsutism.

-People affected by excessive hair may suffer from great embarrassment with consequent psychosocial effects.
+People affected by excessive hair may suffer from great embarrassment with psychosocial effects.
 They may go to considerable lengths and expense to remove the hair.

-Other complications can arise from underlying disease, if any.
+Other complications can arise from underlying disease if any.